Athletics

 • The athlete must have shown excellent leadership, sportsmanship, noticeable improvement/effort, community service and/or other notable trait(s).

-Congratulations to Jayden Henderson (JV Basketball) and Parker Steele (Varsity Indoor Track & Field) for earning DOW (Dutchmen of the Week) honors for the week of February 5.
+Congratulations to Tyler Witazek (Varsity Basketball) and Colin Davis (Varsity Indoor Track & Field) for earning DOW (Dutchmen of the Week) honors for the week of Jan.
+27.

-A student stands holding a red t-shirt with white lettering that reads: Dutchmen of the Week
+A student stands in front of a white wall holding a red t-shirt with white type that reads Dutchmen of the Week

-A student stands holding a white t-shirt with red lettering that reads: Dutchmen of the Week
+A student stands in front of a white wall holding a white t-shirt with red type that reads Dutchmen of the Week

 Important Athletics Updates and Dates